kennethmoen/VM-Setup-and-Explanation/README.md

 <img src="https://github.com/kennethmoen/VM-Setup-and-Explanation/assets/145589069/03745df0-acde-41f6-83a1-fec2608ea65a"/>
 </p>
 <p>
 Now visit ttps://www.whatismyip.com/ and note the difference.
-This concludes the basic setup for a VPN and demonstration of how it changes IP addresses
+This basic tutorial has shown you how to set up a VPN and change your IP address.
+VPNs can be used for a variety of purposes, such as protecting your privacy online and bypassing geo-restrictions.
 </p>
 <br />